vidify/old-audiosync/README.md

 Audiosync's main function is `audiosync.run(title: str) -> int, bool`.
 It will return the displacement between the two audio sources (positive or negative), which will only be valid if the returned boolean is true. `title` is the track's title to search for in YouTube.

 After this function has been called, its progress can be monitored and controlled with other exported functions.
-Here's a brief introduction to all of them:
+Here's a brief description for all of them:

 * `audiosync.status() -> str`: returns the current job's status as a string.
 * `audiosync.resume() -> None`: continue the audiosync job.
 This has no effect if it's not paused.
 * `audiosync.pause() -> None`: pause the audiosync job.
 * `audiosync.abort() -> None`: abort the audiosync job.
 * `audiosync.setup(stream_name: str) -> None`: attempts to initialize a dedicated PulseAudio sink to record more easily the audio directly from the music player stream.
+* `audiosync.get_debug() -> bool`: obtain the current logging level
+* `audiosync.set_debug(do_debug: bool) -> None`: configure the logging level

 This interface is also available from the C library.
 You can read more details about these exported functions in the [include/audiosync.h header](https://github.com/vidify/audiosync/blob/master/include/audiosync/audiosync.h), and its implementation in [src/audiosync.c](https://github.com/vidify/audiosync/blob/master/src/audiosync.c).